nicoleump/ga-dsiplus/roadmap/week07/readme.md

 * What are you most concerned about in interview process?

-* What are your perceptions going into an interview?

-* Does anyone have any stories to share?

-* What would have made the interview better?

-* What has been a great interview for you?
-A horrible one?

-* Anyone interviewed someone and had a great or bad experience?

 **Remember:**

 This is not an interrogation!
 Success will come from creating connection and a real, authentic conversation.